 When you start your ketogenic lifestyle you usually follow personal macros at a moderate deficit on your TDEE.
 You will also hear the advice to never eat below your BMR.
-Are you a bit confused on the difference between the two?
+Are you a bit confused about the difference between the two?
 Then read on.

 What is BMR?

 If you look at the image below of my own maintenance macros, you can see my BMR (red arrowed) is 1234 calories.
-As you can imagine, eating below my BMR can not be good for my health: not being able to support my body’s basic functions will eventually lead to my whole sytem to fall apart.
+As you can imagine, eating below my BMR can not be good for my health.
+Not being able to support my body’s basic functions will eventually lead to my whole sytem to fall apart.

 What is TDEE?

 Total Daily Energy Expenditure (TDEE) consists of your BMR PLUS the calories your body burns daily while working, playing and exercising.
 You can again find this number by using the same macro calculator and then have the calculator add an activity level factor to it.
 The levels of activity range from sedentary, lightly active, moderately active to very active.
 Always make sure the calculator you use includes your activity level.
 This helps you to compare your TDEE to your BMR.

 If you look again at the image below you can see my TDEE (green arrowed).
 This calculator calls it, ‘calories to consume’, and it is 1628 calories.
 Those are the calories I need to eat to sustain my body’s basic functions AND to give me the energy to go about my daily business.